Jacob-Small/Automating-ELK/README.md

 - _What does Filebeat watch for?_

-FileBeat collects data about the file system.
+FileBeat collects logs about the file system.

 - _What does Metricbeat record?_